Keep Working Without Freezing Up

 - Frost obscures LCD screens so users can’t see prompts or verify entered data which affects productivity and accuracy.

 - Barcode readers and image capture devices will not function if frost covers their optical ports.
-Employees will then have to resort to manual data entry with reduces productivity and increases errors.
+Employees will then have to resort to manual data entry which reduces productivity and increases errors.

 - Frost can cause keys to stick if the device is improperly constructed or insufficiently sealed which increases the rate of errors.